Matt Deggs: Coaching career

 before beginning at Sam Houston State.
 After 5 seasons at Sam Houston, Deggs was named head coach of the Louisiana Ragin Cajuns’ baseball team on July 17, 2019, following the death of longtime head coach, Tony Robichaux.

 Head coaching record

 Below is a table of Deggs' Head Coaching years.

 Personal life

-Deggs is married to the former Kathy Saldua.
-They have four children; one son: Kyler, and two daughters: Klaire and Khloe.
+Deggs is married to Kathy Saldua.
+They have three children; one son: Kyler, and two daughters: Klaire and Khloe.